bretsw/eme6356-ss22-module7/README.md

-# eme6356-ss22-module7
+# EME6356 Module 7: Future of Analytics

 Slide deck for EME6356, Module 7: Future of Analytics (Spring 2022)